Lock Dimensions (maximum vessel size)

 Marina Power Connection

-BERTH INSTRUCTIONS FOR CONNECTION TO THE MARINA
+VESSEL INSTRUCTIONS FOR CONNECTION TO THE MARINA

-This marina provides power for use on your craft with a direct connection to the marina low-voltage (240 volts) electrical supply which is connected to a copper-based marina electrical protective earthing system.
-An isolating transformer fitted on board to isolate the low-voltage electrical system of your craft from the marina low-voltage electrical supply may reduce corrosive activity caused by the coupling of your craft to the copper based marina electrical protective earthing system and/or other craft.
+This marina provides power for use on your craft with a direct connection to the marina (240 volts) electrical supply which is connected to a copper-based marina electrical protective earthing system.
+An isolating transformer fitted on board to isolate the low-voltage electrical system of your craft from the marina electrical supply may reduce corrosive activity caused by the coupling of your craft to the copper based marina electrical protective earthing system and/or other craft.

 The earthing of conductive parts on crafts with non-metallic hulls may result in degradation of timber (including wooden plugs in craft of reinforced plastic construction.)